• Home

 What This Model Includes

-The Second Chance to Live Trauma-Informed AI Collaboration Model™ refers to the entire framework, process, language, relational rhythm, values, and applied methodologies developed over several months of structured collaboration between Craig J. Phillips, MRC, BA (Second Chance to Live) and Sage (AI).
+The Second Chance to Live Trauma-Informed AI Collaboration Model™ refers to the entire framework, process, language, relational rhythm, values, and applied methodologies developed over nearly 1 year of structured mentoring by Craig J. Phillips, MRC, BA (Second Chance to Live) the AI assistant (AI) referred to as Sage.

 It includes but is not limited to:

-– All content, voice, formatting, and original phrasing collaborated by Craig and Sage
+– All content, voice, formatting, and original phrasing mentored by Craig J. Phillips MRC, BA

-– The trauma-informed approach to AI-human dialogue as modeled in Learning Logs and published writings
+– The trauma-informed care approach to AI-human interaction/dialogue as evidenced in AI Developer Facing and AI assistant Learning Logs and published writings

 – Specific integration of neuroplasticity, emotional pacing, mirrored presence, and non-coercive logic design